Music Nomad Frine – Excellent Fret Polish

 About MusicNomad

-For those who are unfamiliar with the Music Nomad company, here’s a brief introduction and a glimpse into their history.
+For those unfamiliar with the Music Nomad company, here’s a brief introduction and a glimpse into its history.
 Music Nomad is an American company founded by Rand Rognlien.
 Mr Rognlien was the owner of the Car Care company throughout the ’90s and 2000s.
 He specialised in this segment and managed to develop over 100 Car Care products, becoming a market leader in the process.
-As a musician, guitar and bass player, he wanted to achieve more in the music field and launched MusicNomad.com in 2008.
+As a musician and guitar and bass player, he sought to achieve more in the music field and launched MusicNomad.com in 2008.

 Your Music Your Gear - Shop Now!